Maggie’s tips for boosting your brain

 The brain needs you to have breakfast.
 Brekky provides the brain with vital nutrients and enzymes that stimulate the ‘alertness chemicals’ also known as dopamine and noradrenaline.
 It is best if you have protein with your breakfast and not just carbohydrates.

-Protein – can be found in low fat yoghurt, low fat milk, soy products, baked beans, eggs, sardines, lean meats and cheese.
+Protein – can be found in low-fat yoghurt, low fat milk, soy products, baked beans, eggs, sardines, lean meats and cheese.

 Anti-oxidants – foods that are rich in anti-oxidants will also help your brain to function.
 Especially good foods here include all the berries, prunes, garlic, spinach, and tomato products like paste and sauce.
-The best anti-oxidant drinks include those containing dark red grape juice, mangosteen juice and both black and green tea.
+The best anti-oxidant drinks include those containing dark red grape juice, mangosteen juice (in small amounts) and both black and green tea.
 It can help around exam times to take a supplement that is high in anti-oxidants.
 Some people find that their brain feels sharper if they graze on food throughout the day rather than just eat three main meals.
 Work out what works best for you!

 Essential fatty acids – another form of great brain food is oil that contains Omega 3 and other essential fatty acids.
 This is found naturally in fatty fish like salmon, tuna, trout, herring and sardines, and also oils like canola, flaxseed and olive oil.
-To ensure that you have enough of this wonderful food in your body, take a fish oil supplement each day.
-There is a growing body of research that shows that Omega3 helps the brain to function in many ways as well as stabilising emotions and calming responses to conflict.
-It is excellent for people suffering from ADHD.
-For the ladies, Evening Primrose tablets help with premenstrual crabbiness for the same reasons.

 Energy drinks & caffeine – with the huge popularity of energy drinks, a lot of young people are ingesting very high levels of caffeine.
 Although it may give you a temporary boost in energy and mood, caffeine can also cause anxiety, jitters, headaches and dizziness.
 It can also disrupt your normal sleep patterns (source: kidshealth.org).
 Also, there have been reports of a US study that’s linked the use of energy drinks to higher levels of risk-taking among teens – meaning the side-effects could be far worse than we imagine.